 - When hunting on a pheasant or quail stocked WMA during the pheasant/quail season, a blaze orange cap is required.

 Tagging, transporting, and reporting requirements

-- You must report your fox harvest within 4 working days of the end of the season.
+- You must report your fox within 48 hours of harvest.

 - Report at an official check station or online.